heptarch/heptarch.github.io/projects.md

 - Enforced cross-disciplinary interaction
 - Collaborative management

-Between these ingredients, I think we cover a reasonable portion of Bell's recipe for success.
-But, in my view, a few key questions remain unresolved:
+This covers most of it, but a few key questions remain unresolved:
 - What motivated researchers?
 - How did managers intervene in or guide research?
 - How was research coupled to communications systems?